aws-samples/eks-multi-cluster-gitops/scenarios.md

 # Scenarios

-This document walks you through steps for a number of scenarios including:
+This document walks you through steps for a number of scenarios covering:
-- Adding and removing a workload cluster
+- Adding a workload cluster
-- Adding and removing an application to / from a workload cluster
+- Adding an application to a workload cluster (including associated AWS resources)
 - Connecting to a workload cluster to check reconciliation status
+- Updating an application running in a workload cluster
 - Upgrading a workload cluster
+- Removing an application from a workload cluster
+- Removing a workload cluster

 For illustration purposes, these scenarios are based on the example of a product catalog application developed by the commercial department of an organisation.
 - The department